Two day conference: Wednesday 23rd and Thursday 24th April, University of Manchester

 Getting more from your Routine Outcome Measurement

-If you prioritise authoritative evidence, you will gain from the extensive knowledge compiled from more than 200 publications authored by our speakers.
-Whilst if you value relevant experience, you will benefit from a shared repository of measurement-related endeavour with a collective sum of over 60 years of experience.
+Attendees who prioritise authoritative evidence, gained from the extensive knowledge compiled from more than 200 publications authored by the speakers at this two day event.
+Those who value relevant experience, benefitted from a shared repository of measurement-related endeavour with a collective sum of over 60 years of experience.

 - Understand the significance of routine outcome measurement in improving patient care and therapy outcomes